cad605/raft-simple-twitter-clone/README.md

 This is a simple Twitter clone that implements its distributed SQLite database using Hashicorp's implmentation of Raft.

+> SQLite implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+SQLite is the most used database engine in the world.
+SQLite is built into all mobile phones and most computers and comes bundled inside countless other applications that people use every day.

+But it isn't distributed!
+That's where Raft comes in...

 ## Architecture Overview
 ![Overview of the project architecture](TwitterArchitecture.png)